chazragg/filebeat-role/README.md

 Role Name
 =========
-Filebeat role to help install, configure and uninstall filebeat.
+Filebeat role to help install, configure and uninstall Filebeat.

-This role has been designed to allow for granula control over input and module declration you can define modules/inputs at an all groups level, group_var level and host_var level
+This role has been designed to allow for granular control over input and module declaration you can define modules/inputs at an all groups level, group_var level and host_var level

 Requirements
 ------------

-No requirments for ansible but will require and elastic stack for filebeat to report to
+No requirements for ansible but will require an elastic stack for Filebeat to report to

 Role Tags
 --------------

 - install
 - configure
-- uninsatll
+- uninstall

 Role Variables
 --------------